-FOSSIL TRAINER CARDS: A special kind of Trainer card that acts like a Basic Pokémon when put into play.
+Fossil Trainer cards: A special kind of Trainer card that acts like a Basic Pokémon when put into play.
 When a Fossil Trainer card is in your hand, deck, or discard pile, it is not considered a Basic Pokémon.
-However, these Trainer cards always count as Basic Pokémon while you're setting up to play.

-GX ATTACK: A powerful kind of attack.
+GX attack: A powerful kind of attack.
 Only Pokémon-GX have GX attacks.
 A player can't use more than one GX attack in a game.

-GX MARKER: A reminder tool sometimes included with the damage counter sheet.
+GX marker: A reminder tool sometimes included with the damage counter sheet.
 When you use your GX attack for the game, turn your GX marker face down.

-HIT POINTS (HP): A number every Pokémon has, telling you how much damage it can take before it is Knocked Out.
+Hit Points (HP): A number every Pokémon has, telling you how much damage it can take before it is Knocked Out.

-IN PLAY: Your cards are in play when they are on the table.
+in play: Your cards are in play when they are on the table.
 Basic Pokémon cards, Evolution cards, and Energy cards cannot be used unless they are in play.
 (Your deck, your discard pile, and your Prize cards are not in play, but your Benched Pokémon are.)